Department of Computational and Data Sciences

 - Select chapters from Learning Spark, Jules S. Damji, Brooke Wenig, Tathagata Das, Denny Lee, 2nd Edition

-- Selection of Paper for Presentation (Due ~9 Mar)
+- Selection of Research Paper for Presentation (Due ~9 Mar)

 - Need for Fast Data Processing.
 Internet of Things (IoT) application domain.